11 Key Martech Trends for 2021-2025

 Search growth for Substack.

-Mailbrew is a bootstrapped app that has stepped up to remedy this.
-It’s essentially “Twitter (and everything else) over email”.
+Mailbrew is essential “Twitter (and everything else) over email”.

 Searches for “Mailbrew” since 2016.